 There was no conscious thought to it, nothing that could be called a plan, but she saw hesitation, she fumbled for another flare, and then—

-It was a nightmare, this black, boiling stuff eating into his flesh, his clothes catching fire, the smell of scorching skin, the scream that twisted his lips, the knives that were drawing toward her with the heavy inevitability of fate regardless of any of these things.
-Sakura somehow managed to catch his hands above where the tar was still burning, the cloth beneath her sweaty palms uncomfortably hot but not as searing as the heat of the rest of him.
+It was a nightmare, this black, boiling stuff eating into his flesh, his clothes catching fire, the smell of scorching skin, the scream that twisted his lips, the knives that were drawing toward her with a heavy sense of inevitability regardless of any of those things.
+She managed to catch his wrists, ignoring the heat that scalded her palms, squeezing so tight she swore she could feel her own bones creak.

-She didn't think to set off another flare for Kakashi, didn't even in that moment really intend to deal with the other shinobi.
-But her hands burned and like pork frying in a pan, the boiling grease of a human inferno had painted splotches on her shirt, the licking flames still a near memory.
+She didn't think to set off another flare for Kakashi-sensei, didn't even in that moment really intend to deal with the other shinobi.
+Little flecks of boiling tar had leapt to her and like pork frying in a pan, the boiling grease of a human inferno had painted splotches on her shirt.
+Little flames were trying to gain purchase in the material and they weren't having much success, as the fabric had been treated, but there wasn't enough room for reason when the memory of the burning man was so close.

 She was on fire and all she could think about was extinguishing it.
 Sakura nearly threw herself over the edge of the bridge, recalling only in the last moment in her panic that a fall from this height might finish what her silver-eyed hunter had started.
 She kept seeing those eyes, kept watching his skin boil, even while her eyes could barely focus enough to make out a pillar.
 She slid more than climbed, her chakra still uncertain, and plunged deep into the cold water.